Louismac/dorothy/Reference.md

 ## Layer System

 Layers are offscreen framebuffers for advanced compositing and effects.
+There is always an active layer, and if you are not currently drawing to a specific offscreen layer, you are drawing to the main canvas.

+If you are drawing to an offscreen layer, you will not see the outcomes on the main canvas until you `draw_layer()`

 ### get_layer()